VNovytskyi/SmartHouseNV-WeatherStation/README.md

 <p align="center">
   <img src="Website/images/1.png" width="350" title="hover text">
 </p>
 The main goal of the project is to create an autonomous Wi-Fi weather station based on STM32F103.
 ESP-01 is used for transmitt data to server and BME280 for getting temperature, humidity, pressure readings.
+In the future, this weather station will become part of the smart home.
 <br>
 <br>
 <p align="center">